- "In CCC people are cared about - the children, the families and the staff members. It is a very humanistic approach"

 "You build really strong relationships with the children.
 That's really meaningful"

-Bethany Smith is a senior social worker with the children in care team at Peterborough City Council.
+Bethany Smith is a Senior Practitioner (QSW) with the children in care team at Peterborough City Council.

 She joined the local authority in December 2018 and has been a children’s social worker for almost four years.